How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 So you want to move to Hawaii!

-The idea of moving to Hawaii from mainland states is really tempting for Americans.
-Hawaii is a place that almost everyone dreams of visiting at least once in their lifetime.
-People get to Hawaii and then start to dream about relocating to make their home on one of the islands.
+The idea of moving to Hawaii from the continental United States is really tempting for Americans.
+Our 50th state, Hawaii is a tropical paradise with warm weather, sandy beaches and outdoor activities that almost everyone dreams of visiting at least once in their lifetime.
+People get to the Hawaiian Islands and then start to dream about relocating to make their home on one of the islands.
 But often they don’t consider the essential things to know before moving to Hawaii, which can sometimes be a rude awakening.

 When we lived on Kauai, the conversation with visitors often turned to how to move to Hawaii from the mainland.
-Who wouldn’t want to spend every waking moment of their day on a warm, sunny beach?
-However, some recent transplants who started out so happy to be relocating to Hawaii end up fleeing paradise in short order.
+Who wouldn’t want to spend every waking moment of their day on a tropical island with a warm, sunny beach and palm trees?
+However, some recent transplants who started out so happy to be relocating to Hawaii end up fleeing their new home on an island paradise in short order.
 Nobody wants to be the person moving from Hawaii to the mainland after several months.
 How come moving to mainland from Hawaii happens so frequently and so soon?

-As with any big move, relocating to Hawaii to make it your permanent home requires an adjustment.
-The reality of moving to Hawaii isn’t just trading the mainland for Honolulu, or Oahu (the most populated island).
-In fact, out of the many resources available for those considering a move, we’d say the vast majority only concentrate on what Oahu has to offer.
+As with any big move, relocating to the State of Hawaii to make it your permanent home requires an adjustment.
+The reality of moving to Hawaii isn’t just trading the mainland for Honolulu, or Oahu (the most populated of the main islands).
+In fact, out of the many resources available for those considering a move, a lot of people only concentrate on what Oahu has to offer.
 What a shame!
 Hawaii is much, much more.

 Why should I move to Hawaii?

 Reasons to move to Hawaii are as individual as the person making the move.
-Regardless, you’re transporting yourself to a little speck in the middle of a vast blue ocean.
-If you choose Kauai, the Big Island, Maui or Molokai, there are going to be fewer similarities – perhaps no movie theaters or franchise restaurants within convenient access.
+Regardless, you’re transporting yourself to a little speck in the middle of the vast blue Pacific Ocean.
+Island fever is a thing!
+If you choose Kauai, the Big Island, Maui or Molokai, there are going to be fewer similarities with the mainland – perhaps no movie theaters or franchise restaurants within convenient access.
 No freeways, and maybe just one highway with slower speed limits.

 It’s hard for mainlanders to shed their ways while on vacation, but you’re considering a longer term.
 So, while there are so many positive advantages, you’ll make a better adjustment if you let go of a few things and adjust to the island lifestyle.
 These won’t be just your belongings from the mainland (which is an entirely different post), but aspects of mainland mentality that you may not even realize.